sh123/antenna_analyzer_vna/README.md

 Introduction
 ------------
-Arduino based antenna VNA analyzer / plotter can be used to measure antenna SWR from 160m band up to 6m band.
+Arduino based antenna VNA analyzer / plotter can be used to measure antenna SWR from 160m band up to 6m band, real/complex impedance, return loss (s11).

 Next peripherals are in use: